How is poverty measured in the United States?

 - Its "headcount" approach identifies only the share of people who fall below the poverty threshold, but does not measure the depth of economic need;

-- It does not reflect modern expenses and resources, excluding significant draws on income such as taxes, work expenses, and out-of-pocket medical expenses, and excluding resources such as in-kind benefits (e.g., food assistance);
+- It does not reflect modern expenses and resources, by excluding significant draws on income such as taxes, work expenses, and out-of-pocket medical expenses, and excluding potentially sizable resources such as in-kind benefits (e.g., food assistance);

 - It does not vary by geographic differences in cost of living within the contiguous United States;